cline/cline/README.md

 Thanks to the [Model Context Protocol](https://github.com/modelcontextprotocol), Cline can extend his capabilities through custom tools.
 While you can use [community-made servers](https://github.com/modelcontextprotocol/servers), Cline can instead create and install tools tailored to your specific workflow.
 Just ask Cline to "add a tool" and he will handle everything, from creating a new MCP server to installing it into the extension.
 These custom tools then become part of Cline's toolkit, ready to use in future tasks.

 -   "add a tool that fetches Jira tickets": Retrieve ticket ACs and put Cline to work
--   "add a tool that manages AWS EC2s": Check server metrics and scale instances up or down, all within VSCode
+-   "add a tool that manages AWS EC2s": Check server metrics and scale instances up or down
--   "add a tool that pulls the latest PagerDuty incidents": Fetch critical alerts and ask Cline to fix bugs
+-   "add a tool that pulls the latest PagerDuty incidents": Fetch details and ask Cline to fix bugs

 <!-- Transparent pixel to create line break after floating image -->